ia-mm-ai/IAMMAI/README.md

 - the published constitutional core
 - the machine-readable constitutional twin
-- the first architecture body
+- the first body architecture
 - the first implementation derivative set
+- the first schema family

-This is enough to begin embodiment without treating implementation as a substitute for the law.
+That is enough to begin embodiment without treating implementation as a substitute for the law.

 ## Attribution